box-cli-maker/box-cli-maker/draft_new_api.md

 - Easier to use
 - Better support for terminals
 - Remove `interface{}` for Color Types.
 Allow only string.
+- Remove untyped strings for Box Types and Title Position and use imported named strings.

 The API design is inspired from [charmbracelet/huh](https://github.com/charmbracelet/huh) and [charmbracelet/lipgloss](https://github.com/charmbracelet/lipgloss).